Magazine Sweepstakes and Subscription Scams

 While magazine sweepstakes themselves are legitimate, scammers can take advantage of trusted names to try to convince you to hand over your hard-earned dollars.

 One cunning way that scammers took advantage of a legitimate magazine sweepstakes occurred after Quick and Simple Magazine posted a list of winners online.
 Scammers took the information from that winner's list to contact those winners and tell them that they needed to pay "fees" to receive their prizes.
 Then they pocketed that money.

 Sometimes, Magazine Subscriptions Are Tricky to Avoid

 Many magazine sweepstakes give you the opportunity to subscribe to the publication or to get a free trial when you enter.
 The publishers call this a courtesy, to make subscribing easy.

 If you don't intend to subscribe, however, be very careful when you enter.
-Many sweepers have complained about being signed up for unwanted subscriptions, even though they had entered through a "click here to enter without subscribing" link.
+Many sweepers have complained about being signed up for unwanted subscriptions, even though they entered through a "click here to enter without subscribing" link.

 If you don't want to sign up for a magazine subscription when you enter, make sure to take the following steps:

 1. Look for an option to enter without subscribing.
 There should be a link or a radio button that says something like, "Enter sweepstakes without subscribing."
 If you don't see one, read the sweepstakes rules to find the free entry method.
 All sweepstakes have to provide a non-purchase method of entry.

 2. Be on the lookout for signs that you now have a subscription.
 Even if you're sure you used the right entry method, watch out for a mail or email that says you have subscribed to the magazine.

 3. Cancel unwanted subscriptions.
 If you receive a subscription letter or a magazine in the mail, contact the magazine's customer service department, or return the invoice immediately and write "Did Not Subscribe — Please Cancel" on the invoice.